cyruscyliu/firmguide/README.md

 the Linux kernel to collect runtime information that can be used to understand vulnerabilities, PoCs, root causes of crashes happend in the Linux kernel.
-FirmGuide is a effectively complementary dynamic analysis platform to Firmadyne that focus on user space programs.
+FirmGuide is a effectively complementary dynamic analysis platform to Firmadyne that focuses on user space programs - FirmGuide focuses on the Linux kernel.

-What FirmGuide does is, which is quite easy to understand, to generate a QEMU virtual machine.
+To support the Linux kernel, FirmGuide generates a QEMU virtual machine for it, which is quite easy to understand, a QEMU virtual machine meaning a full control of the Linux kernel.
 The QEMU virtual machine is generated automatically according to a list of hardware and their topology described in the device tree blob packed together with the Linux kernel image.
 Then the Linux kernel could be booted with the generated QEMU virutal machine.